 - 5.7.1.
 Responsible bidders, as defined in RCW 39.04.010 and 39.04.350, must meet a number of mandatory criteria.
-The bidder must: 5.7.1.1.
+The bidder must: - 5.7.1.1.
 Be a registered contractor. - 5.7.1.2.
 Have a current Unified Business Identifier (UBI) number.

-5.7.1.3.
-Have industrial insurance/workers' compensation coverage.
-5.7.1.4.
-Have an Employment Security Department (ESD) account.
-5.7.1.5.
-Have a state excise tax registration number.
-5.7.1.6.
-Not be disqualified from bidding under RCW 39.06.010 or 39.12.065(3).
-5.7.1.7.
-Not have any apprenticeship violations, if applicable.
-5.7.1.8.
-Certify through a sworn statement that they are not a willful violator of labor laws in reference to RCW 49.48.082 within the past three years.
-5.7.1.9.
+- 5.7.1.3.
+Have industrial insurance/workers' compensation coverage. - 5.7.1.4.
+Have an Employment Security Department (ESD) account. - 5.7.1.5.
+Have a state excise tax registration number. - 5.7.1.6.
+Not be disqualified from bidding under RCW 39.06.010 or 39.12.065(3). - 5.7.1.7.
+Not have any apprenticeship violations, if applicable. - 5.7.1.8.
+Certify through a sworn statement that they are not a willful violator of labor laws in reference to RCW 49.48.082 within the past three years. - 5.7.1.9.
 Have received training, provided by the Department of Labor and Industries or by a provider whose curriculum has been approved by L&I, on the requirements related to Public Works and prevailing wages.
-However, bidders that have completed three or more Public Works projects and maintained a valid business license in Washington for at least three years are exempt from this requirement.
-5.7.2.
-RA or Manager may include supplemental bidder • sibility criteria.
-An example of supplemental responsibility criteria includes project experience with full service, upper upscale, confere ence-oriented hotels, or Hilton branded hotels.
-Other supplemental bidder responsibility criteria may include:
+However, bidders that have completed three or more Public Works projects and maintained a valid business license in Washington for at least three years are exempt from this requirement. - 5.7.2.
+The DRA or Manager may include supplemental bidder responsibility criteria.
+An example of supplemental responsibility criteria includes project experience with full service, upper upscale, conference-oriented hotels, or Hilton branded hotels.
+Other supplemental bidder responsibility criteria may include: - 5.7.2.1.

-- 5.7.2.1.
 The ability, capacity, and skill of the bidder to perform the contract or provide the service required. - 5.7.2.2.
 The character, integrity, reputation, judgment, experience, and efficiency of the bidder. - 5.7.2.3.
 Whether the bidder can perform the contract within the time specified. - 5.7.2.4.
 The quality of performance of previous contracts or services. - 5.7.2.5.
 The previous and existing compliance by the bidder with laws relating to the contract or services. - 5.7.2.6.
 Such other information as may be secured having a bearing on the decision to award the contract. - 5.7.3.
 The DRA or Manager shall obtain a signed statement from each bidder, to be included with the bid, verifying that the bidder has complied with the responsible bidder criteria. - 5.7.4.
 An example of a Mandatory Responsible Bidder Certification form is included as Exhibit D.

 5.8.
 Bid Award and Contract Negotiation: Capital Projects =>\$75,000 witnesses to the bid opening shall sign the form.
-An example of a form used to record bids is included in Exhibit E. The DRA or Manager shall identify the lowest responsive and responsible bidder as the apparently successful bidder.
-Immediately after the apparently successful bidder is identified, the bid quotations obtained shall be made available to the public.
+An example of a form used to record bids is included in Exhibit E.